mvolkmann/blog/src/swift.md

 The left section is for editing code.
 The right section is the Canvas which is used to test Previews of an app outside of the Simulator or a real device.

+The bottom section is not visible by default.
+Drag the status row at the bottom up to expose it.
 The bottom section has two subsections.
 The left side of the bottom section is for the debugging.
-The right side of the bottom section is for output such as that from `print` function calls.
+The right side of the bottom section is for the console output such as that from `print` function calls.
+Click the trashcan icon in the lower-right to clear the output.
-Note that `print` output only appears when running in the Simulator, not when running in Preview.
+The output from `print` calls only appears when running in the debug mode.
+Xcode used to support debug mode in Previews, but now it is only supported in the Simulator.
-TODO: Is this because print output only appears when running a debug build
+This is why `print` output never appears when running in Preview.
-TODO: and Preview doesn't use a debug build?
+This is really bad because the Simulator takes much longer to start than Preview!

+To make the console area appear automatically when new text is written to it, select Xcode ...
+Preferences... ...
+Behaviors ...
+Generates output, click the "Show" checkbox, and select "Variables & Console View".

 To open additional code panes, click the button the upper-right that is a rectangle containing a vertical line and a "+".